kerinr/speedtest-complainer/README.md

 On line 80 of the script edit the details in the `tweet` variable for your ISP and desired @mentions, hashtags and locations.  *Remember to keep the total length to no more than 140 char*.

 ### Cron Job
 Currently the script must be called manually or via a cronjob.
-On my pi I run it via cron every 15min
+On my pi I run it via cron every 15min (I am using python 2.7, not 3)

-`*/15 * * * * /usr/bin/python3 /home/pi/speedtest_complainer/speedtestcomplainer.py > /dev/null 2>&1`
+`*/15 * * * * /usr/bin/python /home/pi/speedtest_complainer/speedtestcomplainer.py > /dev/null 2>&1`